-The structuring of the state's workforce development system has tied both workforce development and economic development together within the Department of Commerce.
+The restructuring of the state's workforce development system, brings various components of the system into the Department of Commerce (see ii above).
 It also allows the workforce development components to work closely with the Business Development Division of Commerce.
 As the major agency for the recruitment of new businesses into the state, and the expansion of existing businesses, the Department of Commerce focuses on insuring maximum coordination between the various workforce development programs and the economic development for the state, and the Central AlabamaWorks Area.